kyren/piccolo/README.md

 ## Stackless VM

-The `mutate` based GC api means that long running calls to `mutate` can be problematic.
+The `mutate` based GC API means that long running calls to `mutate` can be problematic.
 No garbage collection can take place during a call to `mutate`, so we have to make sure to regularly return from the `mutate` call to allow garbage collection to take place.